Last Updated on February 20, 2026

 VTNE Exam Content

-The 3-hour (180 minutes) VTNE consists of 150 multiple-choice operational questions and 20 multiple-choice pilot questions derived from the test specifications.
+The 3-hour (180-minute) VTNE consists of 150 multiple-choice operational questions and 20 multiple-choice pilot questions, both derived from the test specifications.
 The candidate’s score on the VTNE is based on the candidate’s responses to 150 operational questions; the remaining 20 pilot questions embedded in the test are not counted toward the candidate’s score.

 The pilot questions will be used to construct future examinations.
-In the examination, the pilot questions are not marked differently from the operational questions; thus, candidates cannot distinguish a pilot question from an operational one.
+In the examination, the pilot questions are not marked differently from the operational questions; thus, candidates cannot distinguish between them.

 The VTNE examination covers: